 Cultural awareness training

-It is important that existing staff and managers are aware that overseas staff will be used to different English terminology and cultural norms.
-Where possible they should undertake learning about the cultures of their colleagues.
+Cultural awareness is an important skill for existing staff and managers of internationally educated staff.
+It increases awareness of different cultural norms, enabling teams to communicate more effectively, avoid misunderstandings, and build stronger relationships with colleagues from different cultures to their own.
+Where possible you should undertake learning about the cultures of international colleagues.
 This could be through a social event or more formal training.

 Celebrations

-Acknowledging cultural holidays and events celebrated by international staff or celebrating their achievements can help to build a sense of belonging and connection to your organisation and enables them to share their culture and traditions with colleagues.
+Acknowledging cultural holidays and events celebrated by international staff, or celebrating their achievements, can help to build a sense of belonging and connection to your organisation and enables them to share their culture and traditions with colleagues.

 Health and wellbeing conversations

-Line managers should have regular supportive wellbeing conversations or check-ins with their international staff to listen and understand their specific needs at a given time and signpost to the appropriate support.
 See the health and wellbeing section of the Improving Staff Retention Guide for more information on supporting workforce wellbeing.

 Good practice examples